Climate and Earth's Energy Balance

 Part B: Following the Energy Flow

 Solar power drives Earth's climate.
 Energy from the sun heats Earth's surface, warms the atmosphere, provides energy for photosynthesis, causes evaporation, drives the weather and water cycles, and powers the ocean currents.
-In the impressive astronaut photograph, right, taken from the International Space Station, you can see the sun setting through the atmosphere.
+In the astronaut photograph at right, taken from the International Space Station, you can see the sun setting through the atmosphere.

 When we look up at the sky from the ground, the atmosphere seems to go on forever, but in reality it is extremely thin when compared to the diameter of Earth.
 To get a sense of the thickness of the troposphere and stratosphere, two important layers of the atmosphere, try this simple exercise.
 Use a compass to draw a circle with a radius of 127 mm.
 This circle represents the Earth and the inner-most atmosphere.
 The 1 mm line, that your pencil draws, represents the average thickness of the the first two layers of the atmosphere: the troposphere, the region of weather, and the stratosphere, which protects us from most of the Sun's harmful ultraviolet (UV) radiation.
 As you work through the these labs keep this relative scale in mind.

-Radiation is the transfer of energy by electromagnetic waves, which are invisible.
+Radiation is the transfer of energy by electromagnetic waves.
 You have probably seen a heat lamp warming food in a cafeteria; the heat lamp is using one type of long-wave electromagnetic radiation, infraredinfrared radiation: the long wave, electromagnetic radiation of radiant heat emitted by all hot objects.
 On the electromagnetic spectrum, it can be found between microwave radiation and visible light. light waves, to heat the food.
-Energy is transferred from the Sun to Earth via electromagnetic waves or radiation.
+Energy is transferred from the sun to Earth via electromagnetic waves, or radiation.
 Most of the energy that passes through the upper atmosphere and reaches Earth's surface is in two forms, visible and infrared light.
 The majority of this light is in the visible spectrum.
 As sunlight enters the Earth system one of two different things can happen: it can either be absorbed or reflected.
 Once energy has been absorbed by the Earth system, it is transformed and transferred.
-Eventually, after multiple transfers, this energy is re-emitted back to space, keeping our planet in an energy equilibrium.
+Eventually, after multiple transfers, this radiation is emitted back to space, keeping our planet in an energy equilibrium.

 In this lab, you will examine the complex energy pathways and balance that helps to keep our planet within an ideal temperature range.

-After studying the interactive, answer the Checking In questions listed below about the Global Energy Balance.
+After watching the video, answer the Checking In questions listed below about the Global Energy Balance.

 In order to simplify your accounting, you will break the process of energy flow into three parts.
 Use the diagrams and text below to guide your steps.
 While the process is continuous, and not step-by-step, this activity will help you to separate out the details and create an energy "account."

 Before you start you will need to gather 100 pennies, paper squares, poker chips, Lego, or small cubes to help you with your accounting.
 You will also need 3 colored pencils: red, blue, and orange.
-Once you have the needed supplies, download and print this Energy Balance recording sheet (Acrobat (PDF) 564kB Mar29 13), and a copy of the Energy Balance Instructions (Acrobat (PDF) 2.6MB Mar29 13) PDF file to read as you work through the lab.
+Once you have the needed supplies, download and print this Energy Balance recording sheet (Acrobat (PDF) 1.5MB Feb1 22) and a copy of the Energy Balance Instructions (Acrobat (PDF) 5.8MB Feb1 22) to read as you work through the lab.